Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Conclusion

 \section{Conclusion}

 This research offers a comprehensive analysis of 11 semi-supervised methods for FER.
 The study evaluates the performance of these methods in various unlabelled data scenarios, including ID, OOD, unconstrained, and very small unlabelled sets.
 Our primary finding is that FixMatch is the most effective semi-supervised method for learning from ID unlabelled data.
 However, for all other real-world scenarios (OOD, unconstrained, and small set), ReMixMatch consistently outperforms other semi-supervised methods.
 Another noteworthy finding is that semi-supervised learning from any data scenario produces better results in comparison to fully-supervised learning from the same number of labelled samples.
 When learning from an ID unlabelled set, semi-supervised methods can produce a performance improvement of up to 11\% over the fully-supervised method.
-Although compared to ID, performance is generally lower for both OOD and unconstrained unlabelled data, these methods still outperforms fully-supervised learning.
+Although compared to ID, performance is generally lower for both OOD and unconstrained unlabelled data, these methods still outperform fully-supervised learning.
 Interestingly, the unconstrained setting, despite being significantly more challenging than ID or OOD, underperforms OOD by only a small margin.
-This is a significant observation since collecting a large amounts of unconstrained unlabelled data is considerably easier and more practical than collecting ID or even OOD (but constrained) data.
+This is a significant observation since collecting large amounts of unconstrained unlabelled data is considerably easier and more practical than collecting ID or even OOD (but constrained) data.
 Overall, we anticipate that this research will serve as a useful guide for further investigation into semi-supervised learning in the context of FER, as well as other domains.
+One limitation of this study is that we primarily focused on facial expression datasets with static images of macro-expression.
+Exploring the effectiveness of semi-supervised learning for dynamic or micro expressions remains an interesting area for future research.
+While our study highlights the promise of unconstrained unlabelled data on the overall performance of semi-supervised FER, further investigation is needed to understand the impact of data quality and potential biases within such datasets.